siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ---------|---------
 `and`|This allows two events received in any order to be matched.
 `or`|One event from either event stream can be matched regardless of the order in which the events were received.
-`not`|When this precedes a condition in a Siddhi query, it indicates that the condition is not met.